Why I think Meta will be paying cash dividends soon.

 References and Credits

-1. Facebook’s financial figures were obtained and referenced from the respective financial statements which can be obtained from the following links:
+1. All financial figures in this article were obtained and referenced from financial statements as well as earnings releases which are available in the following links:

 The content in this article is for informational purposes only and is neither a recommendation nor a piece of financial advice to purchase a stock.